Good to Know

 * Increased water drinking and urination.

 (If your pet exhibits any of these symptoms and you are feeding imported pet treats, discontinue immediately and consult a veterinarian.)
-Dogs can be wild about chicken jerky, but it's important to find a source that is not imported and uses USDA inspected and approved chicken with no additives.
+Dogs can be wild about chicken jerky, but it's important to find a source that is not imported and uses USA chicken.
 Be sure to inspect your dog treat packages for country of origin and ingredient labels.

 Coco

-"In 2009 we started feeding our dog chicken jerky that was made in China.
-I questioned 'China' after hearing all the bad stuff about pet foods coming from there, but we trusted the owner of the pet shop and she said the chicken strips were checked by the U.S. and were safe.
-We bought them and gave them to our dog.
-But when our dog had her yearly wellness blood screen done, two items for kidney function were really elevated, indicating kidney disease: B.U.N. (blood area nitrogen- elevated numbers may indicate kidney disease, intestinal disease, dehydration, nutritional disease) and Creatinine (indicates kidney disease).
+"In 2009 we started feeding our dog foreign sourced chicken jerky.
+But when our dog had her yearly wellness blood screen done, two items for kidney function were really elevated, indicating kidney disease: B.U.N. (blood area nitrogen- elevated numbers may indicate kidney disease, intestinal disease, dehydration, nutritional disease) and Creatinine (indicates kidney disease)

 Then my sister told me about USA made Kona's Chips.
 I went to their site and found information that sounded exactly like Coco's bad blood results.
-We immediately got rid of the China-made chicken strips and ordered Kona's Chips.
-Coco loved them, both the chicken and turkey.
+We immediately got rid of the foreign sourced chicken strips and ordered Kona's Chips.
+Coco loved them.
 She's been eating them daily for a few months now and yesterday we had her yearly blood screen done.
-I told my vet what we've been thinking, that the China made chicken strips were the problem with her two previous blood panel results.
+I told my vet what we've been thinking, that the foreign sourced chicken strips were the problem with her two previous blood panel results.
 We were anxious to see her new blood screening results.
 He just called me.
 Her results are all NORMAL.
 Every item is within the normal ranges!
-He is convinced (and it's exactly what we suspected) that the chicken jerky from China had caused her kidney functions to be elevated in her blood work.
+He is convinced (and it's exactly what we suspected) that the foreign sourced chicken jerky had caused her kidney functions to be elevated in her blood work.
 He said it's very fortunate that we quit using them when we did.
 Keep up the great work, Kona!"

 Barb - Michigan